aidandenlinger/wathon/README.md

 ![](image.png)

-A ChocoPy-to-Wasm compiler written in Typescript for the browser.
+A (subset of) ChocoPy-to-Wasm compiler written in Typescript for the browser.
 [Try it out here!](https://aidandenlinger.github.io/wathon/)

 ## Background
-This was an assignment for UCSD's [CSE231: Advanced Compiler Design, Spring 2022, taught by Joe Politz.](https://ucsd-cse231-s22.github.io/) It compiles [ChocoPy](https://chocopy.org/) (a small subset of the [Python](https://www.python.org/) programming language) into [WebAssembly](https://webassembly.org/), a portible compilation target that can be run within the browser.
+This was an assignment for UCSD's [CSE231: Advanced Compiler Design, Spring 2022, taught by Joe Politz.](https://ucsd-cse231-s22.github.io/) It compiles a subset of [ChocoPy](https://chocopy.org/) (itself a small subset of the [Python](https://www.python.org/) programming language) into [WebAssembly](https://webassembly.org/), a portible compilation target that can be run within the browser.
+The main features are basic classes and functions on ints and bools.
+See [the test suite](tests/pa3-visible.test.ts) for some example programs, and see [the language specification](#language-specification) to see the specific specification for this compiler.

 ## Install
 It's accessible on Github Pages [here](https://aidandenlinger.github.io/wathon/), although you can also install and run it locally.